Data Shapley in One Training Run: Experiments

 \subsubsection{Does Contribution Require Memorization?}

 In this experiment, we evaluate the robustness of different data attribution techniques in identifying relevant individual corpora that have been paraphrased.
-We start by selecting a corpus from the training set and creating several paraphrased versions using GPT-4, with varying levels of paraphrasing (see Appendix \ref{appendix:eval-copyright} for the prompt).
+We start by selecting a data point from the training set and creating several paraphrased versions using GPT-4, with varying levels of paraphrasing (see Appendix \ref{appendix:eval-copyright} for the prompt).
 These paraphrased versions form our validation set.
-We then calculate the average value rank of the original training corpus for each of its paraphrased versions. \add{In addition to In-Run Data Shapley and influence function, we include the ranking result based on BM25 distance. \textbf{BM25} \citep{robertson2009probabilistic} featurizes examples by their word frequency statistics (i.e., TF-IDF) to rank the training instances.
-We use BM25 distance as an oracle for assessing the verbatim or lexical similarity between the validation corpus (query) and the training corpus, as opposed to semantic similarity.}
+We then calculate the average value rank of the original training data for each of its paraphrased versions. \add{In addition to In-Run Data Shapley and influence function, we include the ranking result based on BM25 distance. \textbf{BM25} \citep{robertson2009probabilistic} featurizes examples by their word frequency statistics (i.e., TF-IDF) to rank the training instances.
+We use BM25 distance as an oracle for assessing the verbatim or lexical similarity between the validation data (query) and the training data, as opposed to semantic similarity.}